 - where there are no or limited similar services.

 The restricted grant supports identified services in disadvantaged and vulnerable communities.

 Restricted grant: Closing the Gap

 This is a Closing the Gap measure.
-The grant is for 20 new services in mainly remote locations.
+The grant is for new early childhood education and care services in mainly remote locations.
 The focus is to increase participation rates of Aboriginal and Torres Strait Islander children in early childhood education and care.